mfranzke/datalist-polyfill/README.md

 This package is also enabling the [`.options` (for `datalist` elements)](https://developer.mozilla.org/en/docs/Web/API/HTMLDataListElement) and [`.list` (for `input` elements)](https://developer.mozilla.org/en/docs/Web/API/HTMLInputElement) properties according to the specs.

-If you set a `title`-Attribute on the `<datalist>` HTML tag, it would get used as label for the first, disabled, entry within the polyfilling select on non-touch interactions.
+If you set a `title`-Attribute on the `<datalist>` HTML tag, it would get used as label for the first disabled entry within the polyfilling select on non-touch interactions.

 ### dynamic HTML (or DHTML, if you like to be a little bit nostalgic)
 In case that you'd like to dynamically add or modify / create your HTML code, you're good to go with this polyfill, as it's based on event delegation that makes your UI work easily - no refresh nor reinit function to call after DOM manipulation or something similar.

 ### Changes to the available `option` elements
-If you'd like to make a change to the integrated list of `<option>` elements, feel free to either remove or add them right away - the list would get generated on the fly after the user typed in something into the `<input>` field, so you are covered on this.
+If you'd like to make a change to the integrated list of `<option>` elements, feel free to either remove or add them right away - the list would get generated on the fly after the user typed in something into the `<input>` field, so you're covered on this.

 You can also disable `<option>` elements by adding the `disabled` attribute to the `<option>` HTML tag if necessary.